 Most hearings before the Community Review Board last between 1 ½ and 2 hours and take place in the evening (4 – 9 p.m., Monday through Thursday).

 Student Organization Conduct Board: Student organizations accused of violating University policies may have their cases heard by the Student Organization Conduct Board.
 The board considers information and witnesses presented by the organization and complaint party, and determines whether the organization has committed a violation.
 If a violation is found, the board recommends an appropriate sanction.
 In addition to adjudicating cases, members of the Student Organization Conduct Board will also have the opportunity to develop and implement educational programming for student organizations.

 Outreach Team: The Outreach Team educates the University community on the Code of Student Conduct and the Academic Integrity Policy.
 Members of the team provide fun, interactive educational programming to classes, student organizations, residence halls, and Greek organizations.
-The Outreach Team meets each Monday evening from 7:30 to 8:30 p.m. during the academic year.
+The Outreach Team meets for one hour each week during the academic year.

 To join any division of the Scarlet Honor Council, applicants must be in good disciplinary and academic standing with the University and have a 2.75 GPA.
 Students with a prior disciplinary history will not be considered for membership unless all sanctions have been fulfilled.
 First-year students are welcome to participate in the application process during their first semester, but cannot become active members until their second semester.